drawpile/drawpile-monitor/README.md

 It optionally reports the stuff it did to a Discord webhook.

+## Testing Profanity

+You can check what drawpile-monitor would consider offensive by running `./test-offensive.py` and typing in the stuff you want to check.
+It will give you a breakdown of the profanity check along with the final verdict based on those.

+If something is getting falsely flagged, you can use this to figure out where it's going wrong so that you can adjust the right knobs.

 # LICENSE

 Licensed under the MIT license, see [the LICENSE file](LICENSE) for details.